btf-org/flank/README.md

 In this way, you can build dashboards, reports, internal tools, and CRUD apps by just writing scripts.

-## Incrementally automate with scheduling and pipelining
+## Automate with scheduling and pipelining

 Flank is a website that wraps your CLI, and your CLI natively supports scheduling.